ENTER: Event Based Interpretable Reasoning for VideoQA: Qualitative Analysis

 \subsection{Error Analysis}

-The interpretability offered by our approach enables diagnosis of different types of errors that our model makes and traces the source of the error.
-From our analysis we categorized the errors into three types primarily.
+The interpretability offered by our approach enables the diagnosis of different types of errors that our model makes and traces the source of the error.
+We categorized the errors into three types primarily.

-\begin{itemize}[leftmargin=*] \item\textbf{Error Type: Insufficient Knowledge} occurs when the model lacks the necessary knowledge to properly interpret the scene. \Cref{fig:error} top example highlights an error caused by the limited knowledge of the captioner.
-The question, “\textit{How do the two men play the instrument?}” should be answered with “\textit{Roll the handle.}” However, the captioner misidentifies the instrument as “\textit{look like a guitar,}”.
-The code fails to detect missing information in this case since it successfully retrieves the child node, even though with misinformation, resulting in the incorrect inference “\textit{strum the strings.}” The error shows how the captioner's misunderstanding of the instrument misleads the model's reasoning.
+\textbf{Error Type: Insufficient Knowledge} occurs when the model lacks the necessary knowledge to properly interpret the scene.

-\item \textbf{Error Type: Inconsistent Referencing} occurs when the model misreferences the same object or entity as two distinct ones due to inconsistent labeling.
+\textbf{Error Type: Inconsistent Referencing} occurs when the model misreferences the same object or entity as two distinct ones due to inconsistent labeling.
 When the reasoning requires references to specific entities (i.e. counting, multiple actions of the same entity etc.), the information retrieval might be confused when inconsistent referencing happens.

-\item \textbf{Error Type: Missed Information} occurs when the model misses key details needed to answer correctly.
-The bottom example of \Cref{fig:error} shows the model missing the event “\textit{Trying to film}” which explains why the man is near the fighting field.
-Instead, the model guesses the wrong answer, “\textit{Wants to join the fight}” due to this oversight.
-The missed event leads the model to an incorrect inference about the man's intention. \end{itemize}
+\textbf{Error Type: Missed Information} occurs when the model misses key details needed to answer correctly.